-Skills here include fundamental statistics, understanding data displays and representations, how to assess patterns and trends, the summarization and synthesis of data, understanding of and predicting the consequences of decisions, and understanding how to interpret data.
+Skills here include fundamental statistics, an understanding of data displays and representations, how to assess patterns and trends, the summarization and synthesis of data, understanding and predicting the consequences of decisions, and understanding how to interpret data.
 When transforming data into information, it is important that data consumers consider how that information may be used in equitable or inequitable ways.